tcallred/tcallred.github.io/content/about.md

 # Hello world!

 My name is Taylor Allred and I am a software developer and programming language enthusiast.
-I grew up in Vermont and did my undergrad and Masters in Utah, and I'm currently living in Salt Lake City, UT.
+I grew up in Vermont and then moved to Utah to do a Bachelors in Computer Science at Brigham Young University and then a Masters in CS at the University of Utah.
+I'm currently living in Salt Lake City.
 I am a husband and father to two boys.
 I love building delightful applications, thinking about code design, playing video games, and listening to Japanese City Pop.